Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

 \end{enumerate} \end{thm}

-We observe that unlike Theorems \ref{t6} and \ref{t7}, the amount of time that the geodesic flow spends in the targets is governed by the measure of the original targets and not their thickenings.
+We observe that unlike Theorems \ref{t6} and \ref{t7}, the amount of time that the geodesic flow spends in the targets is governed by the measure of the original targets rather than by their thickenings.

-\begin{rem} We note that in many examples the measure of the shrinking targets decay regularly like $\m(B_t)\asymp t^{-\eta}$ for some power $\eta>0$.
-In such cases, we automatically have that $\m(B_t)\asymp \m(B_{2t})$ and the rest of the conditions of Theorems \ref{t7} and \ref{t8} are satisfied if $\eta<1$. \end{rem}
+\begin{rem}\begin{enumerate} \item We note that in many examples the measure of the shrinking targets decay like $\m(B_t)\asymp t^{-\eta}$ for some $\eta>0$.
+In such cases, we have $\m(B_t)\asymp \m(B_{2t})$ and the rest of the conditions of Theorems \ref{t7} and \ref{t8} are satisfied if $\eta<1$.

-\begin{rmk} We also obtain analogous statements for the shrinking target problem for the discrete time flow $\{\mathcal G^n: n\in \N\}$.
-When the thickened sets $\tilde B_t$ have roughly the same measure as the original sets $B_t$, i.e., $\m(\tilde B_t) \asymp \m (B_t)$, the first hitting time for the discrete and continuous flow behave the same.
-This is indeed the case for shrinking cusp neighborhoods or tubular neighborhoods of closed geodesics.
-However, there are also cases when the measure of the thickened targets is much larger, such as the case of metric balls considered in Theorem \ref{t3}, in which case the first hitting time for the continuous flow is much shorter . \end{rmk}
+\item As mentioned before, the extra conditions on the rate of decay we have in Theorems \ref{t7} and \ref{t8} are sharp, but up to logarithmic factors.
+While it would be very interesting to have sharp conditions on the nose, we note that such a result is notoriously hard.
+Even when $\cM$ has finite volume, sharp results regarding Theorem \ref{t8}(1) are known only in some very special cases when the shrinking targets are cusp neighborhoods \cite{Sul82}, or spherical balls \cite{Mau06} (or general spherical targets if one considers discrete time dynamics \cite{Kel17}).
+There are no known sharp results regarding Theorem \ref{t8}(2).
+We refer to \cite{KKR19} where this kind of problem is studied for systems with almost perfect mixing.

-\begin{rem} All the results described above still hold as stated if we replace the unit tangent bundle $\T^1(\cM)$ with the frame bundle $\G\bk G$.
+\item All the results described above still hold as stated if we replace the unit tangent bundle $\T^1(\cM)$ with the frame bundle $\G\bk G$, provided $\delta>n-2$.
+We note if $\cM$ contains a co-dimension one properly immersed totally geodesic sub-manifold of finite volume, then $\delta>n-2$, so this stronger condition still holds in many examples. \end{enumerate} \end{rem}